mozilla/uniffi-rs/docs/manual/src/internals/bindings_ir_pipeline.md

 You can test this out yourself by running the following command to follow the `add` function as it moves through the IR pipeline:

-`cargo run -p uniffi-bindgen-cli -- pipeline --library target/debug/libarithmetical.so python -t Function -n add | less`
+`cargo run -p uniffi-bindgen-cli -- pipeline target/debug/libarithmetical.so python -t Function -n add | less`